 • SNOWBOARD: Before using a ski lift, you must know how to engage and disengage the bindings, and slide safely.

-• Never use your snowboard or snowkite when you are tired or when you are under the influence of alcohol or drugs and more generally of all substances likely to decrease your vigilance and your attention.
+• Never use your snowboard when you are tired or when you are under the influence of alcohol or drugs and more generally of all substances likely to decrease your vigilance and your attention.

 2020 WING USER MANUAL